 UCL is now open for general applications for ERBE CDT.
 For more information please check the Apply page.

-Applications to the ERBE CDT at UCL are also open for the following PhD Studentship: Data driven approach to modelling the resource footprints of live data streams in digital twins
+Applications to the ERBE CDT at UCL are also open for the following PhD Studentship: Smart Ventilation: A systemic, socio-technical evaluation of pressure-controlled vents in housing

 Informal enquiries to firstname.lastname@example.org